 The primary difference between the two types of jalebi is that with the fermented jalebi you must let it set to ferment.
 To make, combine all of the ingredients and mix well.
 You may need to adjust some of the ingredients to get the proper texture.

 Your jalebi batter should closely resemble pancake batter when fully mixed.
-If you chose to use the fermented jalebi, you will need to cover the bowl and leave it in a warm or room temperature area to set and ferment 12 hours or overnight.
+If you chose to use the fermented jalebi, you will need to cover the bowl and leave it in a warm or room temperature area to set and ferment for 12 hours or overnight.

-If you use the quick jalebi method, you can make it right away, but allowing it to sit for 30 minutes to an hour gives the yeast a chance to fully activate for best results.
+If you use the quick jalebi method, you can make it right away, but allowing it to sit for 30 minutes to an hour gives the yeast a chance to fully activate for the best results.

 Once you’ve completed that part of the process you can prepare your syrup.
 Then deep fry the jalebi and soak each one in the syrup for about 5 minutes after frying.